 - Has complex needs for managing and storing highly sensitive data, and you don’t want to delegate too much of this responsibility to your staff.

 - Is already highly comfortable with the Microsoft Office productivity tools (Word, Excel, PowerPoint, etc.)

 G Suite can also deliver what you need for these same concerns, but your organization might have to spend more time, energy, or money on licensing and configuring the right tools to supplement the platform’s baseline features.

 Making the Final Decision

-Our Aldrich Technology Advisors most often recommend Microsoft 365 for nonprofits.
+Aldrich Advisors most often recommend Microsoft 365 for nonprofits.
 The comprehensive, inclusive platform has a full range of solutions for the nonprofits’ unique needs.
 It is a one-stop-shop solution that can easily manage sensitive data and provide a familiar user experience for employees.